Inclusion & Accessibility: Classroom Community Guidelines

 Additional guidelines for online modalities:

-• For written communication, always remember tone and never write in all caps.
+• For written communication, always remember the tone and never write in all caps.

 • Avoid using the Zoom chat in a way that will distract instructors and peers.
 This means not using chat for off-topic and side conversations.
 The chat is best used for asking questions and sharing resources.